CreativeCodingLab/ReactionFlow/README.md

 The following figure shows causal relationships of 51 biochemical reactions in the Rb-E2F pathway.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/ReactionFlow/Image3-Rb-E2F Pathway.png)

-The following figure shows causal relationships of 116 biochemical reactions in the Rb-E2F pathway.
-The data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-166520
+The following figure shows causal relationships of 116 biochemical reactions in the Signaling by NGF pathway.
+The pathway data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-166520
 ![ScreenShot](http://www.cs.uic.edu/~tdang/ReactionFlow/Image4-NGF Signaling Pathway.png)

 The following figure shows causal relationships of 95 biochemical reactions in the Signaling by NOTCH pathway.
-The data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-157118&PATH=R-HSA-162582
+The pathway data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-157118&PATH=R-HSA-162582
 ![ScreenShot](http://www.cs.uic.edu/~tdang/ReactionFlow/Image5-Signaling to NOTCH.png)

 The following figure shows causal relationships of 200 biochemical reactions in the Myoclonic pathway.
 This representation reveals the linear nature of this pathway.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/ReactionFlow/Image6-Myoclonic pathway.png)

 The following figure shows causal relationships of 95 biochemical reactions in the Signaling by TGF pathway.
 The red arcs depict downstream effects of removing one biochemical reaction from the pathway.
-The data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-170834&PATH=R-HSA-162582
+The pathway data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-170834&PATH=R-HSA-162582
 ![ScreenShot](http://www.cs.uic.edu/~tdang/ReactionFlow/Image7-Signaling to TGF.png)

 The following figure shows causal relationships of 292 biochemical reactions in the Signaling by GPCR pathway.
-The data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-372790&PATH=R-HSA-162582
+The pathway data can be found on Reactome: http://www.reactome.org/PathwayBrowser/#/R-HSA-372790&PATH=R-HSA-162582
 ![ScreenShot](http://www.cs.uic.edu/~tdang/ReactionFlow/Image8-Signaling to GPCR.png)